ToF-/AoCHaskell/Day7/README.md

   * N = ordered list of steps that are doable (steps with no predecessors)
   * while there are free workers in W
     * assign each free worker Job with Step S with finish time T + duration of S
-  * M = assigned worker with the minimum finish time
+  * M = assigned worker with the smallesst finish time
   * J = Job of that worker, S = step of that job
   * update predessors of all successors of S, removing S as a predessors
   * remove S from predecessors